+The Project owner is aware that after the decommissioning of the proposed facility, a Record of Site Condition under the MOE Regulation 153/04, as amended, may be required.
 The Project owners will ensure that all of the required approvals at the time of decommissioning of the proposed facility are adhered to.
-Decommissioning the Project may require the following permits:
+Decommissioning the Project may also require the following permits:

-- Demolition permits obtained by the municipalities; and - Approvals from the Ausable Bayfield Conservation Authority and the Upper Thames River Conservation Authority.
+- Building or demolition permits obtained by the municipalities - Approvals from the Saugeen Valley Conservation Authority.